Statistics on persons with disabilities for international comparisons

 Under the UN Convention on the Rights of Persons with Disabilities (hereinafter referred to as ‘UN Convention'), persons with disabilities include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.
-The European Disability Strategy 2010–2020 provides a framework for action at the European level, as well as with national action, to address the diverse situation of men, women and children with disabilities.
+The Strategy for the Rights of Persons with Disabilities 2021-2030 provides a framework for action at the European level, as well as with national action, to address the diverse situation of men, women and children with disabilities.
 With regard to the objectives and the scope of the Strategy, statistics on persons with disabilities cover statistical information on their living conditions, social inclusion, labour force participation, accessibility of healthcare and education, etc.

 In 2010, Lithuania ratified the UN Convention, whose implementation mechanism provides for the periodic assessment of the situation of persons with disabilities under the provisions of the said Convention.
 In 2016, the UN Committee on the Rights of Persons with Disabilities for the first time assessed the implementation of the UN Convention by Lithuania and on 20 April 2016 provided concluding observations and recommendations (DOC) for further actions.